Enforcement Rules of the Name Act

 Article 14

-Before the amendments of the Act took effect and were promulgated on May 20, 2015, in the event that a person applies for a change of surname, attachment of the spouse’s surname, restoration of an original surname, change of a given name, change of a full name, or correction of a legal name, restoration of an ethnic name, restoration of an original Han Chinese name under the provisions of this Act, without making changes (corrections) to the names of the person’s spouse and child(ren), the household registration office shall, in accordance with its authority, update the household registration records of the person’s spouse and child(ren).
+Before the May 20, 2015 amendments to the Act took effect and were promulgated, if a person applied for a surname alteration, adoption of spouse’s surname, restoration to original surname, alteration of given or full name, correction of real/legal name, resumption of traditional Indigenous full name, or resumption of Chinese full name, and no changes (corrections) were made to the names of the person’s spouse or child(ren), the household registration office shall, in accordance with its authority, update the household registration records of the person’s spouse and child(ren).

-After the household registration office updates the household registration records in accordance with its authority, it shall notify the person’s spouse and child(ren), if any, with respect to the listing of his/her new name and request them to apply for a replacement of their National ID Card and Household Certificate at the same time.
+After the household registration office updates said household registration records in accordance with its authority, it shall notify the person’s spouse and child(ren), if any, and request that they apply for a replacement of their National ID Card and Household Certificate simultaneously.

-After the household registration office updates the household registration records in accordance with its authority, it shall notify the person’s spouse and child(ren), if any, with respect to the listing of his/her new name and request them to apply for a replacement of their National ID Card and Household Certificate at the same time.
+After the household registration office updates said household registration records in accordance with its authority, it shall notify the person’s spouse and child(ren), if any, and request that they apply for a replacement of their National ID Card and Household Certificate simultaneously.

 Article 15